 Wiplash (2014) Review

-The film is directed by Damien Chazelle.
+The film is directed by Damian Chazelle.

 He also won the Oscar for Best Supporting Actor (deserved in my opinion) awarded to J. K. Simmons.